 return definition

-Now if a user updates the table ReportServer generates the following update query
+Now if a user updates the table ReportServer it may generate the following update query:

 UPDATE T_AGG_CUSTOMER